-This filling is the replacement for the old silver fillings or amalgam that are located in the back of the mouth.
+This filling is the replacement for the old silver amalgam fillings that are in the back of your mouth.
 Resin restorations are bonded to the tooth to provide a seal between the tooth and restoration.
-Many shades are now available; therefore, when you open your mouth, no one even knows that you have any fillings in your mouth at all.
+Many shades are available; therefore, when you open your mouth, no one even knows that you even have any fillings at all.
 The technique we use for placement reduces the possibility of post treatment sensitivity.
 As with all direct restorations, if there is too much decay, an alternative is needed.

 What are Porcelain Onlays?

 When the restoration in a posterior tooth has too much decay, this is the best solution.
 An onlay covers the functional parts (the top) of the tooth.
 It is as strong as a crown but much less invasive.
-The porcelain colour,blends with the colour of the natural tooth.
+The porcelain colour blends with the colour of your natural tooth.
 An onlay is a long lasting cosmetic restoration, much like a crown.

 What Are The Benefits of White Fillings ?

 With careful bonding techniques, white fillings adhere nicely to teeth.
 The bonding process of these fillings is much different than silver fillings.
 Because silver fillings are made with metal, they cannot bond to enamel.
 These fillings must be held in place mechanically, which means the dentist has to carve the tooth precisely so that the filling material will be surrounded.
-Mechanical retention of the silver filling requires more extensive drilling of the tooth than is necessary for a white filling.
+Mechanical retention of the silver filling requires more extensive drilling of the tooth than is necessary compared to a white filling.

 White Fillings Before & After